-Anrich3D is being Incubated in the Space-F incubator in Bangkok Thailand.
+Anrich3D is currently Incubated in the Space-F incubator in Bangkok Thailand.

 How it works

 Food is made into a paste and extruded through an extruder that can be fed with paste continuously.
 Multiple extruders working together can allow for multi-material printing.
 Thus, each ingredient can be dispensed in the precise amount according to the individual’s nutritional, aesthetic palatability requirement.

 Several food 3D printers working together, produce personalized meals in a centralized, streamlined and automated manufacturing facility.
 This produces individual-level personalization at scale, so it is available and affordable for all.

-There are several apps and service out there to give you personalized nutrition ADVICE.
+There are several apps and services out there to give you personalized nutrition ADVICE.
 This includes dieticians, medical recommendations and nutritional requirement recommendations generated by DNA analyses and gut microbiome evaluations.